uboslinux/ubos-website/content/docs/users/installation/x86_docker.md

    While that looks somewhat intimidating, all this command really says is: "Boot the image called ``ubos/ubos-green``, keep the terminal around, and give it the privileges it needs."

+   As UBOS is a full operating system, not just an application running in a container, it needs privileges such as `NET_ADMIN` so it can manage its firewall, for example.

 1. When the boot process is finished, log in as user ``root``.
    For password, see {{% pageref "/docs/users/faq-howto-troubleshooting/howto-root.md" %}}.
 Alternatively, execute